StackVista/stackstate-docs/setup/install-stackstate/linux/poc-installation.md

 ### StackState Status

-Checking the service status can be done with `sudo systemctl status stackstate.service` and `sudo systemctl status stackgraph.service`.
+Check the service status using the commands `sudo systemctl status stackstate.service` and `sudo systemctl status stackgraph.service`.